varunshenoy/opendream/README.md

 ### Layering and Non-destructive Editing

 Non-destructive editing is a method of image manipulation that preserves the original image data while allowing users to make adjustments and modifications without overwriting previous work.
 This approach facilitates experimentation and provides more control over the editing process by using layers and masks.
+When you delete a layer, all layers after it also get deleted.
+This guarantees that all layers currently on the canvas are a product of other existing layers.
+This also allows one to deterministically "replay" a workflow.

 Like Photoshop, Opendream supports non-destructive editing out of the box.
 Learn more about the principles of non-destructive editing in Photoshop [here](https://helpx.adobe.com/photoshop/using/nondestructive-editing.html).